-If a statement is repeated often enough this becomes the truth.
+If a statement is repeated often enough, it becomes the truth for the listener.
 This is the illusory truth effect: repetition creates a sense of validity, in essence, repeating is believing.

 The illusory truth effect is a concept evolving from a 1977 study, but recent research challenged the findings revealing repeated statements are easier for the mind to process as there is a sense of familiarity when hearing the information again.
 The brain perceives this as ordinary information and processes the material quicker.
 The mind is concluding the fact as a true statement faster because this is now common knowledge.